pulp/pulp/docs/sphinx/user-guide/nodes.rst

    repositories to be an exact mirror of those on the parent.

 The *node* level strategy is specified during node activation.
-Once activated, the strategy may be changed by performing a node deactivation followed by an activation specifying the desired strategy.
+Once activated, the strategy may be changed by performing a node deactivation followed by node activation specifying the desired strategy.

 The *repository* level strategy is specified during node binding to a repository.
 Once bound, the